MrRTi/yc-remote-dev/README.md

 ## Usage outside container

-1. To get workstation info use:
+1. To get remote info use:

         $ make dc_vm_info

-1. To get workstation IP address use:
+1. To get remote IP address use:

         $ make dc_vm_ip

-1. To start workstation use:
+1. To start remote use:

         $ make dc_vm_start

-1. To stop workstation use:
+1. To stop remote use:

         $ make dc_vm_stop